 “When I swim, teach, and train at Arundel Lido, the castle is my backdrop,” Anna said.
 “I wanted the castle to inspire my tail for the event because I felt it was one small way to share my appreciation to the pool for allowing me to swim in front of such a magical scene.”

-The sentimental detail
+The sentimental detail in Anna’s tail

 While the castle was a main point of inspiration, a bit of personal history was included in Anna’s custom design.
-On the fluke of the tail, spectators may notice a beautifully embroidered lace veil.
+On the fluke of Anna’s tail, spectators may notice a beautifully embroidered lace veil.
 This veil was patterned after the one Anna wore on her wedding day.

 “My wedding veil has been passed down for four generations,” Anna recalled.
 “It has been worn by my great-grandmother, grandmother, mother, and then myself in 2011.”